Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to capture a pre-authorized transaction in Cloud mode.
+Use the information in this section to capture a pre-authorized transaction in Cloud mode.
 The

 capture request references the approved pre-authorization request.